 5. Turn on Soft, Soothing Music

 Consider the settings on your alarm clock that provides soothing sounds of nature to prepare you for an effortless night of slumber.

-Whether it’s the relaxing sounds of water lapping on the shore, or of crickets chirping away, find something that works for you.
+Whether it’s the relaxing sounds of water lapping on the shore or of crickets chirping away, find something that works for you.

-This root can be used in capsules and in teas and is known to help improve the quality of sleep as well as increase the speed in which you fall asleep.
+This root can be used in capsules and teas and is known to help improve sleep quality and increase the speed at which you fall asleep.

-You might even want to consider making a soothing hot cup of tea with chamomile in the blend.
+You might even consider making a soothing hot cup of tea with chamomile in the blend.

 7. Stay Cool

 Studies show that the best room temperature for sleep is between 60 and 68 degrees Fahrenheit.

 8. Wind Down an Hour Before Bed

 The rapid change in body temperature from warm to cool can aid in falling asleep more quickly and deeply.

 With prescription medication, there is always the fear that what you’re taking could lead to negative side effects.

 To avoid this issue altogether, test out some of these alternatives first.

 9. Consider Your Mattress

 However, it could be one of the best investments you’ll ever make.

 So consider a few of these tips to find your way to better sleep:

 After a while, the material that was used to make your mattress is going to reflect the wear and tear of having it for an extended amount of time.

 - Be cautious of allergens.

-- If you have sensitive allergies, be sure to conduct your own research on the new mattress.
+- If you have sensitive allergies, be sure to conduct your research on the new mattress.
 Certain materials may be prone to mites, mold, and bacteria.

 - Buy for two.

 If you share your bed with your spouse or partner, consider the option of a mattress that will allow you both the opportunity to adjust your comfort levels.

 By improving this ONE aspect of your life, you’re improving your overall health and wellbeing.

-Yoga, soothing sounds of nature, sleepy teas, essential oils, and a new mattress, are just a few options to to help you make peace with yourself before sleeping.
+Yoga, soothing sounds of nature, sleepy teas, essential oils, and a new mattress are just a few options to help you make peace with yourself before sleeping.

-Be sure to experiment with these options to fall asleep naturally and improve your overall health.
+Experiment with these options to fall asleep naturally and improve your overall health.